petter-holmberg/cpp-ref/stl.md

 `sort()`, `partial_sort()` and `nth_element()` sorts elements with equivalent values any way they want to. `stable_sort()` is the only option that preserves the order of equivalent elements.

-`nth_element()` can be used not only to find the top n elements of a range, it can also be used to find the median value at a particular pecentile.
+`nth_element()` can be used not only to find the top n elements of a range, it can also be used to find the median value at a particular percentile.

 `partition()` reorders elements in a range so that all elements satisfying a particular criterion are at the beginning of the range.